-- 3.23 Payment for this service is set out in Schedule 3 Part A. - 3.24 Payments are broken down as follows: - monthly instalments of 1/12 of the contract value, including an allowance for compression bandaging and hosiery consumables, excluding the Well Leg element of the service,. - costs in relation to the purchase of compression bandaging and hosiery consumables will be reconciled on a quarterly basis.
+- 3.22 The local price is set out in Schedule 3 Part A of the contract Particulars. - 3.23 Payments are broken down as follows: - monthly instalments of 1/12 of the contract value, including an allowance for compression bandaging and hosiery consumables, excluding the Well Leg element of the service,. - costs in relation to the purchase of compression bandaging and hosiery consumables will be reconciled on a quarterly basis - The practice will be reimbursed on a quarterly basis for activity in relation to the Well Leg element of the service.